 - Toggle Switches.
 Toggle switches are the most common.
 Toggle designs use a lever that’s angled in an on or off position.
 Moving the toggle up or down connects or disconnects the circuit.

 - Selector Switches.
 These switches include a rotary knob or lever that allows users to select different lighting settings.
-Selector switches also come in a two-mode designs.
+Selector switches also come in a two-mode design.
 Two-mode selector switches normally only offer an on or off setting.

 - Proximity Switches.
 Proximity switches use motion-sensing technology to switch lights on or off.
 Motion-sensing designs are popular in modern and energy-conscious homes and businesses.
 Proximity switches vary in terms of customization and out-of-the-box features.